lul29/Phys212/problem-solving-videos-week-6.md

 ## capacitor circuit.

 Q1: What is the equivalent capacitance of the circuit below if all capacitors are the same and have capacitance C?

-Q2: What is the charge Q on capacitor labeled (A)>
+Q2: What is the charge Q on capacitor labeled (A)?

 [ciscode|rev=1|tool=elmsmedia|item=4858|entity_type=node|render=display_mode|display_mode=image]